 So while TiScrubs doesn’t make vet scrubs per se, our scrubs do address the various situations you encounter throughout your day, starting with one of your biggest complaints -- fur.
 With our performance polyester scrubs, fur be damned!
 Simply wipe it away with a few strokes of your hand.
 And thanks to our comfy elastic waistband with drawstring, your coin slot won’t be front and center every time you bend over to work with your patients.
 Because although your patients don’t care, their parents almost certainly do!
 Our scrubs are antimicrobial and moisture-wicking, which comes in handy when your patients lose their self-control.
 We even offer long-sleeve scrubs with all the same properties, which gives you just that much more protection.

 So, as you can, TiScrubs are the next best thing to actual veterinary apparel which, sorry guys, just doesn’t exist right now.
 Ready to give them a try?
-Shop our best sellers with free shipping and returns on every order.
+Shop our best sellers with free shipping when you spend $50 or more and free returns on every order.